-The July 29 filing will be reviewed with the Transmission Committee at its August 16, 2022 summer meeting, with an subsequent August 22, 2022 technical session planned for Interested Parties to seek additional information and clarification.
+The July 29 filing was reviewed with the Transmission Committee at its August 16, 2022 summer meeting and at an August 22, 2022 technical session for Interested Parties.
 The July 29 filing triggered the commencement of the Information Exchange Period and a Review Period under the Interim Protocols.
 Interested Parties have until September 15, 2022 to submit information and document requests, and the PTOs are required to make a good faith effort to respond to all requests within 15 days, but by no later than October 15, 2022.
 During the Review Period, Interested Parties have until November 15, 2022 to submit Informal Challenges to the PTOs, and the PTOs are required to make a good faith effort to respond to any Informal Challenges no later than December 15, 2022.
 Interested Parties have until January 31, 2023 to file a Formal Challenge with the FERC.
 If there are questions on this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).